cirosantilli/linux-cheat/fs.md

 ##umount

-Unmount what is on this dir.
+Unmount what is mounted on given directory:

     sudo umount /media/win/

+Unmount block device from all directories it is mounted:

+    sudo umount /dev/sdb1

 ##fstab